 Ability to recognize that each person is a unique individual even as we celebrate their group cultural heritage.

 PHYSICAL DEMANDS: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this job, the employee is regularly required to sit, stand, and walk.
 The employee frequently is required to use hands to finger, handle, or feel; reach with hands and arms; and talk or hear.
-The employee must regularly lift and/or move up to 10 pounds and occasionally lift and/or move up to 50 pounds.
+The employee is occasionally required to stand and walk.
+The employee must regularly lift and/or move up to 10 pounds and occasionally lift and/or move up to 25 pounds.
 Specific vision abilities required by this job include close vision, and ability to adjust focus.

 WORK ENVIRONMENT: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee regularly works in indoor and outdoor conditions and occasionally in inclement weather.
-The employee regularly works near video display.
-The noise level in the work environment is usually moderate to noisy.
-This position occasionally is faced with disgruntled students, parents, staff, community members, and officials.
+While performing the duties of this job, the employee regularly works in indoor conditions and on surfaces that vary in height and stability.
+The noise level in the work environment is usually moderate to loud.

 LEVEL OF COMPENSATION